pve/foobotapi/txt/monitoring.md

 This we can then sent to Slack.
 ![Image](SlackStackdriver.png)
 I have noticed though that these metrics are not always available, leading to false alerts.
 Finally, with all GCP logging, there are retention limits that you need to think about.
 For example, logs will be retained between 30 and 400 days depending on the type.
+## Monitor for analysis
+While in this project I have only implemented alerts on two metrics, there are many log entries and metrics that can be used to diagnose a problem once such an alert fires.
+It is important to make sure that your logging helps you figure out problems.
+A great example of that is anything that is returned from a failed API call.

 ## Performance Monitoring
 Our code is not particularly resource intensive, nor is the result really time sensitive.